 No excess funds will be issued until a credit appears on the student's account.
 When financial aid-including scholarships, grants, loans, work study payments, etc.-has been received and a credit balance is generated, the student will be eligible for a refund.
-Refund request forms must be submitted online at the student login page.
+In no case will money be refunded to a student while that student owes money to the college.
 No refunds will be issued prior to census day.